msemilyadler/BulkGrocery/README.md

 The results of this analysis are shared with the store owner's consent, but the underlying source data remains private at this time and is not shared in public repositories.

-Please see the full project blog post for more https://tinyurl.com/ZeroWasteMarketProject
+Please see the [project blog post](https://tinyurl.com/ZeroWasteMarketProject ) for more.